hwnam831/ibert/README.md

 #### 3. Installation

 Clone our repository, then run the codes below for installation.
-Our repository will be available to the public once the paper review process completes.
+Our repository will be available to the public once the paper review process is completed.

 ```
 # Create necessary directories